-Dr. Joseph Z. Dickson, a Pittsburgh physician, and Agnes Fisher Dickson, his wife, initiated trust funds in their wills for an annual prize to be shared equally by the scientific field and the medical field.
+Dr. Joseph Z. Dickson, a Pittsburgh physician, and Agnes Fischer Dickson, his wife, initiated trust funds in their wills for an annual prize to be shared equally by the scientific field and the medical field.

 The Dickson Prize in Science is awarded annually to the person who has been judged by Carnegie Mellon University to have made the most progress in the scientific field in the United States for the year in question.
 At Carnegie Mellon, the field of science is interpreted to include the natural sciences, engineering, computer science or mathematics.
 The first Dickson Prize in Science was awarded in 1970.